The Ultimate Guide to Motorhome Insurance in New Zealand

 Determining the insurance value of your motorhome

-Specialist insurers Covi and Star require an initial valuation from an official list of valuers.
-AA and AMI will adjust your agreed value each year based on their own estimations of market value.
+How your agreed value is set and reviewed varies by insurer.
+Covi and Star require an initial valuation from an approved valuer.
+AA and AMI instead adjust your agreed value annually based on their own estimates of market value.

 Contents cover